SAP/jenkins-library/documentation/docs/steps/transportRequestUploadRFC.md

 ## Common Pipeline Environment

 With OS Piper you can use the step [transportRequestReqIDFromGit](transportRequestReqIDFromGit.md) to obtain the  `transportRequestId` value from your Git commit messages.
-The step enter the ID into the `commonPipelineEnvironment`, in turn, the upload step `transportRequestUploadRFC` picks it up from there.
+The step extracts the ID from the commit messages of your project repository and enters it into the `commonPipelineEnvironment`, in turn, the upload step `transportRequestUploadRFC` picks it up from there.

 ```groovy
 transportRequestReqIDFromGit( script: this )